How Much Does It Cost to Live In Netherlands?

 Netherlands: Average Salary, Minimum Wage & Mortgages

-Those that get a minimum wage of about 1800$ might have some hard time covering all expenses, especially if they’re renting an apartment in such an expensive country.
+Those that get a minimum wage of about 1800$ might have a hard time covering all expenses, especially if they’re renting an apartment in such an expensive country.

-Still, the minimum wage in Netherlands is the third best in the EU.
+Still, the minimum wage in the Netherlands is the third best in the EU.

-However, average monthly net salary is pretty high, and though their expenses are high too, an average citizen of Netherlands can live comfortably and have no problem earning for a living.
+However, the average monthly net salary is pretty high, and though their expenses are high too, an average citizen of the Netherlands can live comfortably and have no problem earning for a living.